Large files in Kotlin: causes, trade-offs, and practical remedies

 Java, by contrast, has long-standing conventions that leave little room for interpretation:

-The Kotlin community tends to adopt a pragmatic stance toward code organisation: if the code is readable and maintainable, its structure does not necessarily need to mirror Java conventions.
-This is a reasonable position, but it can create a culture where file size is never questioned until it becomes obviously problematic.
+The Kotlin community tends to adopt a pragmatic stance toward code organisation: if the code is readable and maintainable, its structure does not need to mirror Java conventions.
+This is a sound principle.
+In practice, though, it means file size rarely comes up for discussion until a file becomes noticeably hard to work with.

 Developers transitioning from Java often bring with them a mindset shaped by SOLID principles and strict style guides.
 For them, a 1,000-line file is a red flag.
-For developers who learned Kotlin first, or who migrated early, that threshold may feel much higher — or may not exist at all.
+For developers who learned Kotlin first, or who migrated early, that threshold is often higher, simply because the language never forced the question.

 Tools like detekt can detect and flag overly large files, and configuring a file-size threshold is straightforward.
 The difficulty is cultural rather than technical: static analysis warnings are only effective when teams treat them as blocking.
 In practice, file-size warnings are often acknowledged and deferred, particularly when the code inside the file appears to work correctly.